-The downsides to free-feeding are that you often don’t know how much your dog has eaten and when.
+The downside to free-feeding is that you often don’t know how much your dog has eaten and when.
 It doesn’t put them on any kind of schedule, and their need for the bathroom will typically be more irregular.
 Food that sits out all day can also attract unwanted insects and creatures into your home.

 Free-feeding also only works well for dogs that can control their eating.
 In other words, they only want to eat when they are hungry.
 Dog breeds like Labradors usually can’t be free-fed because they will continue to eat until they get sick.